navapbc/template-application-nextjs/app/README.md

 ### Scripts

 These can be run with `npm run [name of script]`.
+For more about npm scripts, see [here](https://docs.npmjs.com/cli/v8/using-npm/scripts).

-- `build`: builds the app
+- `build`: Builds the app.
-- `dev`: runs the app in development mode
+- `dev`: Runs the app in development mode.
-- `format`: instructs prettier to rewrite files with fixes for formatting violations.
+- `format`: Instructs prettier to rewrite files with fixes for formatting violations.
-- `format-check`: instructs prettier to only check files for violations without fixing them.
+- `format-check`: Instructs prettier to only check files for violations without fixing them.
-- `lint`: runs ESLint and reports warnings and errors
+- `lint`: Runs ESLint and reports warnings and errors.
-- `postinstall`: copies the USWDS static assets into the project
+- `postinstall`: Copies the USWDS static assets into the project. `postinstall` runs automatically after `install`.
-- `start`: runs the app in production mode
+- `start`: Runs the app in production mode.
-- `storybook`: starts storybook
+- `storybook`: Starts storybook.
-- `storybook-build`: builds the static content for storybook
+- `storybook-build`: Builds the static content for storybook.
-- `test`: runs `jest --ci --coverage`. [--ci option](https://jestjs.io/docs/cli#--ci) is provided to prevent automatic creation of snapshots.
+- `test`: Runs `jest --ci --coverage`. [--ci option](https://jestjs.io/docs/cli#--ci) is provided to prevent automatic creation of snapshots.
 This requires Jest to be run with `--updateSnapshot`. [--coverage option](https://jestjs.io/docs/cli#--coverageboolean) is provided to instruct jest to collect and report test coverage in output.
-- `ts:check`: runs `tsc --noEmit`. [--noEmit option](https://www.typescriptlang.org/tsconfig#noEmit) is provided to prevent type checker compiler from outputting files.
+- `ts:check`: Runs `tsc --noEmit`. [--noEmit option](https://www.typescriptlang.org/tsconfig#noEmit) is provided to prevent type checker compiler from outputting files.

 ### Dependencies